-Some argue that the Petralona man is the oldest man found in Europe, which turns out to be wrong after discoveries in Northern Europe and Spain, with specimens, respectively, a little older or even twice as old as ours.
+Some argue that Halkidiki's Petralona man is the oldest man found in Europe, which turns out to be wrong after discoveries in Northern Europe and Spain, with specimens, respectively, a little older or even twice as old as ours.

-Admire the advanced city planning of Ancient Olynthos
+4. Admire the advanced city planning of Ancient Olynthos

 Ancient Olynthos - credits: halkidiki.gr

 The ancient town was built between two plateaus, of which the south was inhabited first, in a way that followed the fluctuations of the ground.
-There is placed the archaic city, which was burned by the Persians and completely abandoned.
+There is placed the archaic municipality, which was burned by the Persians and completely abandoned.

 From the entrance of the archeological site, an uphill path leads the visitor to the two hills.
 The archaic city, built with a rudimentary urban plan, occupied the whole hill.
-Two avenues are preserved, along the eastern and western ends of the city, which communicated with each other through transverse roads.
+Two avenues are preserved, along the eastern and western ends of the site, which communicated with each other through transverse roads.

-Among the public spaces should be mentioned the Agora, which is located in the south of the city, the public fountain and probably the public mosque, which should be located in the west of the city, and the theater, which should be sought in a pit in the south. side of the southern plateau.
+Among the public spaces that should be mentioned is the Agora, which is located in the south, the public fountain and probably the public mosque, which should be located in the west and the theater, which should be sought in a pit in the south. side of the southern plateau.

-The Potidaia Canal, dating back thousands of years
+5. Marvel at Potidaia Canal, dating back thousands of years

 Potidaia Canal - credits: grekomania.ru